phagenlocher/Flask-Article/README.md

-# flask-article
+# Flask-Article

 ## What does it do?

-**flask-article** is a microscopic library to load scripts in an easy-to-use format in order to create articles or blog-posts without using a database.
+**Flask-Article** is a microscopic library to load scripts in an easy-to-use format in order to create articles or blog-posts without using a database.
 Even though it creates html code that is independent of *Flask* it is made to be used with it!

 ## Usage

-By default, flask-article uses the directory **/scripts** to load the scripts for inserting the content into a HTML-template.
+By default, Flask-Article uses the directory **/scripts** to load the scripts for inserting the content into a HTML-template.

 The functions use the dict-datatype to return the parsed contents.
 For usual usage you should use the ScriptLoader: